taylorrose/wizard-murder-mystery/04_EVIDENCE_PACK.md

 If something happens to me, know this:
 - The corruption goes deeper than imagined
 - Check the Transmorph authorization logs
-- "Vale" is significant somehow
+- "Blackwood" is significant somehow
 - Trust no one who joined within 5 years

 The Ministry's foundation is compromised.